kermanimohammad/DigitalTwin_SensorPlus/PROJECT_DOCUMENTATION.md

 6. **Render.com timeout** → Use `render_dashboard_no_socketio.py`
 7. **Environment variable errors** → Use simplified environment handling
 8. **Only few devices showing** → Use latest version with all 21 devices
+9. **"No module named 'database'"** → Fixed in latest Dockerfile
+10. **Database scheduler not working** → Check environment variables in Render.com
+11. **Data not saving every minute** → Verify database connection and scheduler status

 ### Debug Commands
 ```bash